partizand/rublock-via-tor/readme.md

 			# add iptables custom rules
 			echo "firewall started"
 			[ -d '/opt/etc' ] || exit 0
-			# Create new rublock ipset and fill it with IPs from list
-			if [ ! -z "$(ipset --swap rublock rublock 2>&1 | grep 'given name does not exist')" ] ; then
-					ipset -N rublock iphash
-					for IP in $(cat /opt/etc/rublock.ips) ; do ipset -A rublock $IP
-					done
-			fi
 			# rublock redirect to tor
 			iptables -t nat -A PREROUTING -p tcp -m set --match-set rublock dst -j REDIRECT --to-ports 9040
 			# .onion redirect to tor